There are hundreds of types of fruit in the world, and they are popular foods in almost every culture.

 These two varieties are fairly similar, but sour cherries have the slightly better nutritional profile.

 Sour cherries predominantly grow in Russia, Eastern Europe and Southern Asia.

 On the other hand, Turkey and the United States are the biggest producers of sweet cherries.

 All cherries are varying shades of red; see this guide to red fruit to learn more about what gives fruit this red pigmentation.

 Cherries are a seasonal fruit, but frozen cherries are available around the year.

-Per 100g, here is the nutritional value of sour cherries (12);
+Per 100g, here are the nutritional values of sour cherries (13);

 Otherwise known as Aronia berries, black chokeberries are an acquired taste.